 – Colliers Research International

-Woolworths, Australia’s largest supermarket chain, has seen online food sales in Australia grow at about 30% each year since it launched its digital initiative four years ago.
+Woolworths, Australia’s largest supermarket chain, has seen online food sales in Australia grow at about 30 per cent each year since it launched its digital initiative four years ago.

 To keep up with online grocery orders in Victoria, the ‘Fresh Food People’ are now building the largest automated grocery distribution centre in the world.